rubensousa/StackView/README.md

 # StackView
-A view that arranges it's children in the form of a stack.
+A view that arranges its children in the form of a stack.

 Available from API 16.